 As a refresher, our circadian clocks (otherwise called circadian rhythms) play a big role in determining our body’s sleep-wake cycle.
 These rhythms are determined by several factors, including light exposure.
 If these clocks get out of whack, then we can have trouble falling or staying asleep and suffer the consequences of sleep deprivation.

-While it might be surprising to learn that teeny tiny cells in your eyes may be responsible for determining whether you’re able to obtain adequate sleep, research continually bears this out.
+While it might be surprising to learn that teeny tiny cells in one’s eyes may be responsible for determining whether the individual is able to obtain adequate sleep, research continually bears this out.
 This latest study further hints at the processes that explain the connection between our eyes, light exposure, and sleep.

 Eye Cells And Light Exposure

-The most recent study to explore how these cells might affect sleep, which was published in the journal Cell Reports and conducted on mice, studied the mechanisms that underlie these distinct properties (1).
+The most recent study to explore how these cells might affect sleep, which was published in the journal Cell Reports and conducted on mice, studied the mechanisms that underlie these distinct properties.